1jour1vin

 Terroirs

-Alteration of mica schists, coal-bearing sandstone, rhyolite (silica-rich volcanic rock) more or less altered.
+Weathered mica schist, coal-bearing sandstone, and rhyolite (a silica-rich volcanic rock) that is more or less weathered.

 Viticulture